Skip to main content

 Q: Any negatives?
 What do you miss most about home?

 A: Luanda is crowded, busy, dirty, with power problems and damaged infrastructure.
-Roads and driving standards are poor, so the thing I miss most is motorcycling.
+Roads and driving standards are poor, so I miss motorcycling the most.

 Q: Is Luanda safe?